marple-benchmark/marple/README.md

 # MARPLE: A Benchmark for Long-Horizon Inference
-This repository contains the simulator and experiment code for **MARPLE: A Benchmark for Long-Horizon Inference.**
+This repository contains the simulator and experiment code for **MARPLE: A Benchmark for Long-Horizon Inference**.

+The project website is: https://marple-benchmark.github.io/.

 ![Figure 1](figures/main.png)

-The Simulator Codebase is developed from https://github.com/StanfordVL/mini_behavior.

 ## Table of Contents